WeroVlz/Recruitify/README.md

 - Training pipeline with evaluation metrics
 - Inference API for predicting matches
 - Support for batch processing
+- Web application for uploading CVs and job postings
+- Interactive comparison of CVs and job postings
+- Dark/light theme support

 ## Directory Structure